puremourning/vimspector/README.md

 ## Watches

+The watch window is used to inspect variables and expressions.
+Expressions are evaluated in the selected stack frame which is "focussed"

 The watches window is a prompt buffer, where that's available.
 Enter insert mode to add a new watch expression.